 This page explains how to create additional user clusters.
-To create additional user clusters, you make a copy of the Anthos GKE on-prem (GKE on-prem) configuration file used to deploy your clusters.
+To create additional user clusters, you make a copy of the GKE on-prem configuration file used to deploy your clusters.
 You modify the copied file to meet your expectations for the new user clusters, and then you use the file to create the cluster.

 You need to copy and modify a GKE on-prem configuration file for each additional user cluster you want to create.